Div99/Image-Captioning/README.md

 # Image Captioning (Keras)

 Image Captioning System that generates natural language captions for any image.

-The architecture for the model is inspired from "Show and Tell" [1] by Vinyals et al. The model is built using [Keras](https://keras.io/)
+The architecture for the model is inspired from "Show and Tell" [1] by Vinyals et al. The model is built using [Keras](https://keras.io/) library.

 The project also contains code for Attention LSTM layer, although not integrated in the model.

 ## Dataset
 The model is trained on [Flickr8k Dataset](https://illinois.edu/fb/sec/1713398)

 Although it can be trained on others like Flickr30k or MS COCO

 ## Model
 <div align="center">
   <img src="model.png"><br><br>
 </div>